aledecicco/english-programming-language/README.md

 - Optional aliases in function parameters and `ForEach` iterators
 - Use `each` for generators in function arguments
 - Find a better syntax for specifying function return types
-- Use maps instead of lists for variable references and values in the evaluator
 - Garbage collector
 - Some sort of try-catch expression
 - Implement importing other files as libraries (without the `Run` procedure)